 When people go vegan, they often eat more fruit and vegetables and enjoy meals higher in fibre and lower in saturated fat.
-We work with the British Dietetic Association to share the message that well-planned vegan diets can support healthy living in people of all ages.
+We work with the British Dietetic Association to show that well-planned vegan diets can support healthy living in people of all ages.
 Our resources will help you to learn more about replacing animal foods with healthy plant foods, for example, swapping dairy foods with calcium-fortified alternatives, showing you how to get the most out of your diet.
-They have been developed with the help of our Dietitian Heather.
+They have been developed with the help of our Dietitians Heather and Andrea.

 This nutrient is needed to help speed up reactions in your body.
 Deficiency can cause anaemia and nervous system damage.